Value Explicit Pretraining for Learning Transferable Representations

-\begin{enumerate} \item \textit{Time Contrastive Learning (TCN)}: TCN involves sampling the positive within a certain margin distance $d_{margin}$ from the anchor and a negative anywhere from the positive to the end of the trajectory \cite{DBLP:conf/icra/SermanetLCHJSLB18}.
+\textbf{Baselines for VEP.} \textit{Value Implicit Pretraining (VIP)} \cite{ma2023vip} encodes the goal (positive) and the start (anchor) images close and the middle images (negatives) further away in the embedding space.
+By training on this objective through sampling multiple sub-episodes, the encoder recursively learns temporally smooth and continuous embeddings in a trajectory. \textit{Time Contrastive Learning (TCN)} involves sampling the positive within a certain margin distance $d_{thresh}$ from the anchor and a negative anywhere from the positive to the end of the trajectory \cite{sermanet2018time}.
 If the anchor is sampled at time instant $t_a$, positive is sampled at $t_p$ and the negative sampled at $t_n$, then $|t_n-t_a| > |t_p-t_a|$.
-We then use the standard triplet loss for optimization.

-\item \textit{Positives from State Occupancy Measure (SOM)}: To learn good representations for pretraining, we can embed 2 representations of states sampled within a state occupancy measure \cite{DBLP:conf/nips/EysenbachZLS22}.
-State occupancy measure from a specific instant is sampling within the following distribution: \cite{DBLP:journals/corr/abs-2304-00046}:

-\item \textit{Value Implicit Pretraining (VIP)}: Unlike TCN, VIP \cite{DBLP:conf/iclr/MaSJBK023} learns temporally smooth embeddings by learning by embedding the goal (positive) and the start (anchor) image close and the middle images (negatives) as negatives within a sampled sub-trajectory.
-By learning this objective, using multiple sampled sub-trajectories, the encoder learns continuous embeddings across sequential frames in a trajectory.
-We then use the InfoMAX loss \cite{DBLP:journals/corr/abs-1807-03748} to optimize the encoder parameters as shown below:
+It then uses the standard triplet loss for optimization, although other contrastive losses could also be used.
+Unlike TCN, \citet{eysenbach2022contrastive} sample the positives from \textit{State Occupancy Measure (SOM)} that could be embedded close to the anchor.
+The negative, on the other hand, is sampled anywhere from the other episodes of the same task or from the other tasks.
+State occupancy measure at a specific instant $t$ is a truncated geometric distribution $\textrm{Geo}_{t}^H (1 - \gamma)$ with probability mass re-distributed over the interval $[t, H]$, where $H$ is the horizon. \cite{mazoure2023accelerating}.